kachick/wait-other-jobs/README.md

         timeout-minutes: 15 # Recommended to be enabled with your appropriate value for fail-safe use
 ```

-You can change the token, polling interval, allow/deny list and turns early-exit as below.
+You can configure the token, polling interval, allow/deny lists, and early-exit behavior as shown below.

 ```yaml
 with: